 But the bridge was never finished due to the Spanish-American War of 1898.
 When the United States gained control of Puerto Rico, the American Railroad Company developed the bridge as part of a route that circled the island along its coast, finishing it by 1906.
 The structure retained its brick and mortar piles built during the Spanish rule, which had a French architectural pattern because the Spaniards employed a French workforce for big construction projects.

 As time passed, the railroad route surrounding the island became a casualty of the belief that new technology is always better.
-As a result, the bridge no longer serves its original purpose, but still stands today.
-Currently, it operates a pipe system controlled by the Water and Sewage Authority and continues being supported by its original brick and mortar piles.
+As a result, the bridge was removed after 1957 and a new, modern bridge was built for a pipe system controlled by the Water and Sewage Authority and continues being supported by its original brick and mortar piles.

 In recent years, the bridge has become a tourist spot for its imposing views of the surrounding foliage and the Atlantic Ocean.
 While the river no longer exists, visitors can imagine how intimidating it must have been while standing hundreds of feet above.